 There Are Varying Degrees of Introversion and Extroversion

-There are varying degrees of each of these extremes, but a preference for one or the other defines which type you are.
+Further to this discussion, there are varying degrees of each of these extremes, but a preference for one or the other defines which type you are.
 Seventy-five percent of the population are extroverts.
 School is designed around them.
-Advertisements are designed to appeal to them.
-Movies are created to attract them.
+Marketers design advertisements to appeal to them.
+Produces create movies to attract them.
 Introverts often feel a bit left out because of this.

 What happens in relationships between these two types if they do not understand each other?
 Extroverts often interpret the actions of the introverts as “anti-social” and “dull.”
 Introverts often feel extroverts are intrusive, arrogant, pushy, and rude.